 What does it mean that my case is ready to be scheduled for an interview?

 “Case Ready To Be Scheduled for An Interview” simply means the USCIS officer reviewing a green card applicant’s case did not find any initial issues with the application.
 Their chances of getting an RFE are very low right now, which is good news!
 Their local USCIS office now has the application in their hands.

 This does not necessarily mean an interview will happen anytime soon; it can still take months for an applicant to receive their interview date.
 The status that does signify an interview notice is “Interview is Ready to Be Scheduled.”
 The applicant will receive a notice in the mail one month before the interview.

 Do you have an immigration question?
 Boundless can help!
-Our Ask My Attorney program gives you unlimited consultations with a vetted immigration attorney, for just $24 a month.
+Our Ask My Attorney program gives you consultations with a vetted immigration attorney, for just $49.
 Get started today!